Does Medicare Cover Chemotherapy? Understanding the Costs

 - Where you receive your chemotherapy

-- How much does chemo cost
+- How much chemo costs

 If you’re enrolled in Medicare and have been diagnosed with cancer, you can rest assured that your coverage will generally help pay for the treatments you need.
 But knowing how that coverage works is critically important, especially when it comes to your treatment plan.
 Making sure the two are aligned will help reduce your out-of-pocket costs by maximizing your cost-sharing.

-Medicare and chemotherapy: location is everything
+Medicare and Chemotherapy: Location is Everything

 As we mentioned above, the type of chemotherapy your treatment plan calls for will go a long way in deciding your coverage and costs.
 The type of chemo you need determines where you receive it and allows Medicare to figure out how to pay for it.